dmmlynarczyk/Learning/azure/video-notes/azure-identities-and-governance.md

 Password reset is available to administrative users already, but not for other users without special licensing.
 By default self service password reset is set to 'None', but there are three options to choose from:
-- **None:** no one can reset their password by themselves, and users must call in to helpd desk.
+- **None:** no one can reset their password by themselves, and users must call in to help desk.
-- **Selected:** limited to a specifc group of users.
+- **Selected:** limited to a specific group of users.
 - **All:** all users are able to reset their passwords themselves.
 This essentially just allows the user to hit the "Forgot Password" option on the Azure login screens.